 After over 30 years in academics reality struck when Loren Nelson decided to travel and take photographs on a full-time basis.
 Retirement allowed this “journey” to begin late 2010 and the travel started in March 2011.
 He spent nearly two years traveling among the national parks and public lands in the US and Canada to capture the beauty and harshness of nature to share these images with those who have similar interests.

-He became a founding member of the Teton Photography Club in 2013.
-His work can be seen at: http://www.naturalphotographyjackson.com/
+He was a founding member of the Teton Photography Club in 2013 and its first President.

 Randy Isaacson, Vice-president, Director of Peer Mentor Program